MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.ReadReceiptRequested.md

 ## Remarks

 This property corresponds to the MAPI property  **PidTagReadReceiptRequested** .
-Read/write for e-mail items that have been created but have not been sent or posted; read-only for sent e-mail items.
+Read/write for email items that have been created but have not been sent or posted; read-only for sent email items.

 ## See also